Skip to content

 Copenhagen

-Meet one of the smallest landmarks in the world!
-The Little Mermaid sits at 125 centimeters on an erratic boulder on the Langelinie waterfront.
-The Little Mermaid was created in 1913 by sculptor Edvard Eriksen, but the one displayed right now is not the original.
+Meet one of the most miniature landmarks in the world!
+The Little Mermaid sits 125 centimetres on an erratic boulder on the Langelinie waterfront.
+The Little Mermaid was created in 1913 by sculptor Edvard Eriksen, but the one displayed now is not the original.
 The descendants of the sculptor Eriksen hide the original in an unknown place; this just got a lot more interesting, huh?!

-The Little Mermaid was created based on the well-known fairy-tale of the same name by the poet Hans Christian Andersen, who is one of the most famous artists of Copenhagen.
+The Little Mermaid was created based on the well-known fairy tale of the same name by the poet Hans Christian Andersen, one of the most famous artists of Copenhagen.

-Since 1913, the Little Mermaid has been enthroned on a stone in the Copenhagen harbor basin and since then has repeatedly been the victim of attacks and vandalism.
-Among other things, the Little Mermaid has already been decapitated, smeared with paint and blown off her pedestal.
+Since 1913, the Little Mermaid has been crowned on a stone in the Copenhagen harbour basin and, since then, has repeatedly been the victim of attacks and vandalism.
+The Little Mermaid has already been decapitated, smeared with paint and blown off her pedestal.

 During the day, the Little Mermaid often draws a large crowd, especially when larger bus loads stop there.
-In the early morning and evening, however, it is usually very empty.
-There are copies of the Little Mermaid in some other cities.
+However, it is usually very empty in the early morning and evening.
+There are copies of The Little Mermaid in some other cities.
 Look for the sculpture in Solvang, California, Kimballton, Iowa, and Vancouver, Canada.

 Tivoli is an amusement park in the middle of the city, and what a park it is!
 Even if roller coasters and rides don’t interest you that much, Tivoli is still absolutely worth seeing.

-The amusement park in the middle of downtown Copenhagen was opened in 1843 on a former military site.
+The amusement park in downtown Copenhagen was opened in 1843 on a former military site.
 This makes it one of the oldest amusement parks in the world.
 Today, Tivoli, with its fairy-tale ambience, is one of the top attractions in Copenhagen.
-Adults and children will get their money’s worth here, as there are a wide variety of fun things to do.
+Adults and children will get their money’s worth here, as there are many fun things to do.

-As soon as you walk through the big entrance gate of Tivoli, you suddenly find yourself in a completely different world.
+As soon as you walk through Tivoli’s big entrance gate, you suddenly find yourself in a completely different world.
 Everything is colorful, ornate, and fabulous.
-Even the modern rides, such as the Freefall Tower, have been designed in retro style to fit the historic ambience perfectly.
+Even the modern rides, such as the Freefall Tower, have been designed in a retro style to perfectly fit the historic ambience.

-We highly recommend trying the “Rutschebanen,” a roller coaster from 1914 that still features a brakeman, the 80-meter-high chain carousel and the “Daemonen” roller coaster.
+We highly recommend trying the “Rutschebanen,” a 1914 roller coaster that still features a brakeman, the 80-meter-high chain carousel, and the “Daemonen” roller coaster.

 Many Copenhageners come to Tivoli regularly.
-In addition to rides, there are a lot of restaurants, as well as regular concerts and theater performances.
+In addition to rides, there are many restaurants, as well as regular concerts and theater performances.

-It is especially beautiful in the evening when more than 100,000 lights illuminate the Tivoli.
+It is wonderful in the evening when more than 100,000 lights illuminate the Tivoli.
 The park is open from mid-April to mid-September.
 There are also some special events during the colder months when the park opens.
 These include Halloween and the pre-Christmas period.
-Then a large Christmas market takes place in the Tivoli.
+Then, a large Christmas market takes place in the Tivoli.

-Tip for the tickets: You have a choice between a regular ticket and a ticket that also includes all the rides.
-If you want to use a lot of them, it will pay off very quickly.
-It would be better if you buy them online, though.
+Tip for the tickets: You can choose between a regular ticket and a ticket that also includes all the rides.
+If you plan to use them all, they will pay off very quickly.
+It would be better to buy them online, though.

 A Boat Tour Through The Canals

-A visit to Copenhagen wouldn’t be complete without a boat trip, as the best way to discover the city is from the water, this is where you get a whole new perspective.
+A visit to Copenhagen wouldn’t be complete without a boat trip, as the best way to discover the city is from the water, where you get a whole new perspective.

 Copenhagen is located directly on the sea, and many canals flow through the old town.
 The flatboats depart from Nyhavn, among other places.
-The tour leads from there through the harbor canal to the district of Holmen.
-This used to be the old naval base, which is gradually being transformed into a modern residential area.
+The tour leads from there through the harbour canal to the district of Holmen.
+This used to be the old naval base, gradually transforming into a modern residential area.

-Once the boat has left the Christianshavn canal, it goes back across the harbor canal to the Frederiksholm canal.
-Here you can see the old Copenhagen with Christiansborg Castle, which today houses the Danish Parliament.
-After that, the tour is already over, and it goes back to Nyhavn.
+Once the boat has left the Christianshavn canal, it goes back across the harbour canal to the Frederiksholm canal.
+Here, you can see the old Copenhagen with Christiansborg Castle, which today houses the Danish Parliament.
+After that, the tour is over, and the boat goes back to Nyhavn.

 Several tour providers, some of which stop in Nyhavn, offer tours in different languages, such as German, English, Danish, or Spanish.
 The timetable shows which language the respective tours use.
 A tour takes about an hour; the boats are covered in stormy weather.